Big Agnes renamed this mat the Insulated Q-Core SLX, and there are some minor updates, which we detail below.April 2020

 We feel like we're on a big floating raft in the ocean on this colossal sleeping pad.
 The Q Core SLX is super thick, and you'll find yourself floating above your tent mates.

-The Q Core SLX is not "R-Value" rated, but Big Agnes estimates it will keep you warm up to 15 degrees Fahrenheit.
-We would hesitate to take this pad out in temperatures that low unless you're bringing a closed cell foam pad like the Therm-a-RestZ Lite Sol and we would not recommend using it in a winter camping setting.
+The Q Core SLX now has an R-value of 3.2; this is at the lower end of warmth, and we would hesitate to take this pad out in cold temperatures unless you're bringing a closed-cell foam pad like the Therm-a-RestZ Lite Sol.
+We would not recommend using it in a winter camping setting.
 There is a lot of cold air moving around under your body in this super thick model, with only a thin layer of insulation to protect you from the ground.

 This huge air mattress is surprisingly light compared to its inflated size.
-In fact, the 66-inch size, which we tested, is the second lightest model in this review.
+The 66-inch size, which we tested, is one of the lighter models in this review, pretty light compared to how big it gets.
 By our measurement, it weighs 16.6 ounces.
-The NeoAir XLite is our sveltest model at 12 ounces, and the heaviest is the hulking REI Trekker.

-This one also packs down impressively small, again coming in neck and neck with the XLite.
-The next smallest package is the Therm-a-Rest Prolite - Women's.
+This one also packs down impressively small, coming in neck and neck with the smallest of the bunch.

-The Q Core SLX retails for $140, which is a decent value for a high-quality pad.
-If you're planning on spending a lot of time backpacking, we'd recommend dropping the extra $20 to purchase the NeoAir XTherm instead; it will save you four ounces, and you'll have more space in your pack.
+The Q Core SLX is a decent value for a high-quality pad.
+If you're planning on spending a lot of time backpacking, we'd recommend dropping the extra few dollars to purchase the NeoAir XTherm instead; it will save you four ounces, and you'll have more space in your pack.